SAP/ui5-tooling/docs/pages/Configuration.md

 **Breaking changes:**

 - Adds and enforces schema validation of the ui5.yaml
-- By default the encoding of `*.properties` files is expected to be `UTF-8` (opposed to `ISO-8859-1` in projects defining specification versions below 2.0)
+- By default the encoding of `*.properties` files is expected to be `UTF-8` (as opposed to `ISO-8859-1` in projects defining specification versions below 2.0)
     - A project can still explicitly configure the [encoding of its `*.properties` files](#encoding-of-properties-files)

 **Features:**